 FD60 fire doors have a thickness of 54mm and are installed for high-rise and commercial buildings.
 If a building is fitted with this grade, it is usually designed to protect the building’s assets as well as the people.

 For a commercial building, the fire doors should be placed to allow for either a vertical or horizontal escape route within the building.
 A vertical escape route is usually the most common way to exit a building in the event of an emergency, for example, using the stairs to get everyone down to the ground and out swiftly.
-A horizontal escape route directs people to a space within a floor that is fireproof and in this case, the route must be lined with fire doors.
+A horizontal escape route directs people to a space within a floor that is fireproof, and in this case, the route must be lined with fire doors.

-For more information on fire resistance in properties, refer to Approved Document B, page 131 for building regulations in various purpose groups.
+For more information on fire resistance in properties, refer to Approved Document B, page 131, for building regulations in various purpose groups.

 Fire doors are crucial for intercepting fire and smoke in buildings.
 From January 2023, the Fire Safety Regulations 2022 concluded that the new fire door regulations must go through “quarterly checks” for all multi-occupied residential buildings over 11 metres in height.
 These preventative measures can be lifesaving because regular maintenance will help stop the risk of a fire from spreading.

-Fire door signs |
+Fire door signs

 Green and white fire exit signs must be used to direct the person(s) following the escape route.
 They must be used along the evacuation route, but not specifically on doors.
 A blue and white “Fire Door Keep Shut” sign must be placed on both sides of the door. |

-Fire door height | There are currently no specific height restrictions for fire doors, but instead should be measured by width, depending on the building size and capacity. |
+| Fire door height | There are currently no specific height restrictions for fire doors; instead, they should be measured by width, depending on the building size and capacity. |

-Retainer regulations | Fire doors must always remain shut, as doors are designed to close for safety measures.
-However, if it is fitted with an electromagnetic fire door; it can be left open, and will automatically close when a fire is detected. |
+| Retainer regulations | Fire doors must always remain shut, as doors are designed to close for safety measures.
+However, if it is fitted with an electromagnetic fire door, it can be left open and will automatically close when a fire is detected. |

-Vision Panel |
+Vision Panel

-Small (fire-resistant) glass windows are acceptable in a wooden or steel fire door, as long as it is approved as fire safe |
+Small (fire-resistant) glass windows are acceptable in a wooden or steel fire door, as long as it is approved as fire safe.
+These glazed panels must provide the same fire-resistance performance as the door itself, typically classified as EW30 or EW60. |

-Gap Width | There must be a gap between the door and frames, which need to be between 2mm and 4mm to block any smoke or gases from intruding. |
+| Gap Width | There must be a gap between the door and frames, which needs to be between 2mm and 4mm to block any smoke or gases from intruding. |

-Frame |
+Frame

 A fire door will often be installed with a frame, but it must be certified fire-resistant. |